inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 many machines.

 ## Update Simulation Parameters to Use 360 vCPUs
-Currently, the simulation is configured to run on 180 vCPUs.
-To fully utilize the MPI Cluster, which provides 360 vCPUs across two machines, you’ll need to adjust the simulation parameters accordingly.
+Previously, the simulation was set up to run on 180 vCPUs.
+To make full use of the MPI cluster's 360 vCPUs across two machines, you'll need to adjust the simulation parameters.

 Open the file `system/include/caseDefinition` and update the number of cores and decomposition settings: